gpmer/gpm.js/README.md

-    search|sr <key>                   search repository witch add by gpm relink|rl                         relink the base dir which contain repositories if you delete repository manually config|cf <action> [key] [value]  handle the config, read and set
+    search|sr <key>                   search repository witch add by gpm relink|rl                         relink the base dir which contain repositories if you delete repository manually config|cf <action> [key] [value]  handle the config, read and set runtime|rt                        print the program runtime, useful for submit a issue

   Git Package Manager, make you manage the repository easier